christopheraue/m-ruby-concurrently/guides/Overview.md

 ```

+### Synchronization

+Synchronizing the invoking evaluation with the result of the invoked one is
+done as described in the section about [synchronizing results of evaluations]
+(#Synchronization_with_Results_of_Evaluations).

 ## Flow of Control

 To understand when code is run (and when it is not) it is necessary to know